 Turn the edge over again and stitch on top of the first row of stitching.
 Give your edge a good press and you will see how accurate a hem this method gives.

-METHOD 2: With a Regular Sewing Machine
+METHOD 2: narrow hem With a Sewing Machine

-This method of creating a narrow rolled hem creates great results with no special tools or machine feet.
+This method of creating a narrow hem creates great results with no special tools or machine feet.

 Press up the edge by 3/8 inch (1cm) and stitch close to the bottom folded edge.
 Try and stitch as close to the edge as you can.

 Fold over the hem again creating a 1/8 inch (3mm) hem.
 (Or as close to that as you can.)
 Stitch over your first row of stitching.
 Give it all a good press and you are all done!

 METHOD 3: NARROW HEM WITH A ROLLED HEM FOOT

 The third method of sewing a narrow hem is to use a rolled hem foot (sometimes called a hemmer foot or narrow hem foot).